Tags: cornmeal, quick breads

-Cornbread is easy to make from scratch, but if you want a mix, you can make your own homemade cornbread mix.
-(I’ll show you how.)
+Start with great cornmeal.
+At the very least, real cornmeal, not a Jiffy mix.
+Cornbread is easy to make, but if you want a mix, you can make your own mix.
+(I’ll tell you how.)
 If you can, get fresh cornmeal from a local farmers’ market, organic/health food market, or local fairs and festivals.
-The fresher the cornmeal, the better.
+The fresher the cornmeal, the better. **Fresh cornmeal won’t contain preservatives.
+Keep it in the freezer for longterm use.

 If you’re in this area, my cousin sells his fresh-ground cornmeal at the Black Walnut Festival in Spencer every October and the Mountain State Arts & Crafts Fair in Ripley every July.
-(He’s been grinding cornmeal there for so many years, he’s been inducted into their Hall of Fame.)
+(He’s been grinding cornmeal there for so many years, last year he was inducted into their Hall of Fame.)
 I like to get my cornmeal right off his grinder.

 2 slices peppered bacon